exercism/perl5/README.md

 Each exercise has its own cpanfile (if necessary) for any dependencies it might have.
 Other dependencies can be found in and installed with the top level cpanfile.

+It is recommended to use [Carton](https://metacpan.org/pod/Carton).
+Install the Carton module, run `carton install` to install the dependencies from the cpanfile, then prepend `carton exec` to your commands to include the locally installed dependencies.

+## Adding/Updating an Exercise

+Each exercise should have an `exercise-data.yaml` file inside a directory named `.meta` (please add one if the exercise does not have one yet).
+This is used by the `exercise-gen.pl` script in the `bin` directory to generate the module and test for an exercise.
+Documentation for the generator can be found in the `bin` directory.

 ## Testing the Tests

 The Exercism system allows us to have example implementations in the directory